Lanchester armoured car: Design

-The Lanchester was a turreted armoured car, built on the chassis of a Lanchester Sporting Forty luxury tourer.
+The Lanchester was a turreted armoured car, built on the chassis of a Lanchester Model 19B.
 The layout of the Lanchester was similar to the Rolls-Royce, with a front mounted engine, crew compartment in the middle and rear cargo deck; the fighting compartment and turret was almost identical to the Rolls-Royce.
 The engine of the Lanchester was located beside the driver's feet, allowing for a more effective, well sloped frontal armour than the Rolls-Royce.

 A number of changes were made to the Sporting Forty chassis, including reinforcing to accommodate the additional weight of the armour, strengthened rear cantilever spring suspension and the addition of Rudge-Whitworth spoked wheels with quick-release knock-on hubs, double wheels were used on the rear to improve handling.
 The Lanchester monobloc six-cylinder engine was retained from the Sporting Forty, it delivered a very useful 60 hp and had many advanced features for the era, including dual ignition and full pressure lubrication.
 The transmission was via a very advanced pre-selective epicyclic gearbox.
 The Lanchester's turret was the standard Admiralty pattern as fitted to the Rolls-Royce, with beveled sides and mounting a single .303 Vickers machine gun.